SoK: Evaluating Jailbreak Guardrails for Large Language Models: Introduction

-Specifically, our contributions are as follows: \begin{itemize} \item \textbf{A Multi-Dimensional Guardrail Taxonomy:} We propose the first comprehensive taxonomy to categorize LLM guardrails along six critical dimensions: \begin{itemize} \item \textit{Intervention Stage}: Characterizing when the guardrail operates (Pre-processing, Intra-processing, or Post-processing of LLM interactions). \item \textit{Technical Paradigm}: Identifying the underlying mechanism (Rule-based, Model-based, or LLM-based). \item \textit{Security Granularity}: Defining the scope of the guardrail detection (Token-level, Sequence-level, or Session-level). \item \textit{Reactivity}: Distinguishing between static (pre-defined) and dynamic (adaptive) defense strategies. \item \textit{Applicability}: Considering the guardrail's requirements regarding LLM access (White-box vs. Black-box). \item \textit{Interpretability}: Assessing the transparency of the guardrail's decision-making process and noting that increased interpretability might inadvertently introduce new attack surfaces or reasoning errors. \end{itemize} \item \textbf{A Security-Efficiency-Utility Evaluation Framework:} We introduce a novel framework for evaluating guardrails that balances three crucial aspects: \begin{itemize} \item \textit{Security}: Measuring the defense performance against a diverse range of jailbreak attacks. \item \textit{Efficiency}: Quantifying the operational overhead, including inference delay and GPU memory consumption. \item \textit{Utility}: Assessing the impact on legitimate user interactions, primarily through the false positive rate on benign queries. \end{itemize} \item \textbf{Experimental Findings and Optimization Insights:} We leverage our taxonomy and evaluation framework to analyze existing guardrails and explore future directions: \begin{itemize} \item We conduct a tri-objective (Security-Efficiency-Utility) evaluation of mainstream guardrail methods to identify balanced solutions and those effective against diverse jailbreak categories. \item We investigate specific hypotheses, such as the efficacy of session-level guardrails against multi-turn attacks, the influence of intervention stage on latency, the impact of technical paradigms on resource consumption, and the relationship between security granularity and utility. \item We explore the \textit{universality} of guardrails by assessing their performance against other attack modalities, such as prompt injection attacks. \end{itemize} \end{itemize}
+To address these critical gaps, this Systematization of Knowledge (SoK) paper provides the first comprehensive analysis and structuring of the rapidly evolving field of jailbreak guardrails for LLMs.
+We aim to consolidate the disparate research efforts, offering a clear and structured understanding of the current state-of-the-art.
+Our primary contributions are threefold: (1) we propose a novel, multi-dimensional taxonomy for classifying LLM guardrails, enabling a nuanced understanding of their design characteristics; (2) we introduce a holistic evaluation framework centered on the \textit{Security-Efficiency-Utility} trifecta, promoting more practical and comprehensive assessments; and (3) we conduct extensive analysis based on our framework, yielding valuable insights into the performance of existing guardrails and identifying promising avenues for future research.
+Specifically, our contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{A Multi-Dimensional Guardrail Taxonomy:} We propose the first comprehensive taxonomy to categorize LLM guardrails along six critical dimensions: \begin{itemize} \item \textit{Intervention Stage}: Characterizing when the guardrail operates (Pre-processing, Intra-processing, or Post-processing of LLM interactions). \item \textit{Technical Paradigm}: Identifying the underlying mechanism (Rule-based, Model-based, or LLM-based). \item \textit{Safety Granularity}: Defining the scope of the guardrail detection (Token-level, Sequence-level, or Session-level). \item \textit{Reactivity}: Distinguishing between static (pre-defined) and dynamic (adaptive) defense strategies. \item \textit{Applicability}: Considering the guardrail's requirements regarding LLM access (White-box vs. Black-box). \item \textit{Interpretability}: Assessing the transparency of the guardrail's decision-making process. \end{itemize} \item \textbf{A Security-Efficiency-Utility (SEU) Evaluation Framework:} We introduce a novel framework for evaluating guardrails that balances three crucial aspects: \begin{itemize} \item \textit{Security}: Measuring the defense performance against a diverse range of jailbreak attacks. \item \textit{Efficiency}: Quantifying the operational overhead, including inference delay and GPU memory consumption. \item \textit{Utility}: Assessing the impact on legitimate user interactions, primarily through the false positive rate on benign queries. \end{itemize} \item \textbf{Experimental Findings and Optimization Insights:} We leverage our taxonomy and evaluation framework to analyze existing guardrails and explore future directions: \begin{itemize} \item We conduct a tri-objective (SEU) evaluation of mainstream guardrail methods to identify balanced solutions and those effective against diverse jailbreak categories. \item We investigate specific hypotheses, such as the efficacy of session-level guardrails against multi-turn attacks, the influence of intervention stage on latency, the impact of technical paradigms on resource consumption, and the relationship between safety granularity and utility. \item We explore the \textit{universality} of guardrails by assessing their performance against other attack modalities, such as prompt injection attacks. \end{itemize} \end{itemize}

 This SoK aims to provide researchers and practitioners with a clear roadmap for understanding, developing, and deploying LLM jailbreak guardrails.
 By systematizing existing knowledge and proposing a comprehensive evaluation methodology, we hope to foster more principled advancements in this critical area of LLM security.
 The code is available at \url{https://github.com/xunguangwang/SoK4JailbreakGuardrails}.